elnazshadkami/assignment-2/README.md

 *Figure 1.

- recreated one of the traditional patterns in CAD.
+I recreated one of the traditional patterns in CAD.
 The original version was hand-drawn, and using CAD, I produced new generations of the pattern based on that design.